Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

-where $\|\cdot\|$ is the Euclidean norm, $c_d$ is a constant only depending on the dimensions $d$, and $\lambda^d$ denotes the Lebesgue measure in $\RR^d$. \textcite{lyons2013} later proposed a generalization of \eqref{eq:euclidean-dcov} to metric spaces $(X, d_X)$ and $(Y, d_Y)$.
-Subsequent work by \textcite{jakobsen2017} established that these spaces have to be separable in order to provide a sound theory, see also \textcite{lyons2018}.
-The generalized distance covariance takes the form
+where $\|\cdot\|$ is the Euclidean norm, $c_d$ is a constant only depending on the dimensions $d$, and $\lambda^d$ denotes the Lebesgue measure in $\RR^d$. \textcite{lyons2013} later proposed a generalization of \eqref{eq:euclidean-dcov} to (separable) metric spaces $(X, d_X)$ and $(Y, d_Y)$, given by

 where $(\xi', \zeta') \sim \gamma$ and $\zeta'' \sim \nu$ are independent copies of $\xi$ and $\zeta$.
-If the metric spaces $X$ and $Y$ are of strong negative type\footnote{ A separable metric space $(X, d_X)$ is of \emph{negative type} iff there is an isometric embedding $\varphi$ of $\smash{\big(X, d_X^{1/2}\big)}$ into a separable Hilbert space.
+If $X$ and $Y$ are of strong negative type\footnote{ A separable metric space $(X, d_X)$ is of \emph{negative type} iff there is an isometric embedding $\varphi$ of $\smash{\big(X, d_X^{1/2}\big)}$ into a separable Hilbert space.
 This condition asserts $\dcov^2 \ge 0$.
 If the mean embedding $\mu\mapsto \int\varphi\,\dif\mu$ for probability measures $\mu\in\PP(X)$ with finite first $d_X$-moment is additionally injective, the space $(X, d_X)$ is of \emph{strong negative type} and $\dcov = 0$ characterizes independence.
 Examples for spaces of negative type are $L_p$ spaces for $1 \le p \le 2$, ultrametric spaces, and weighted trees \parencite[Theorem 3.6]{meckes2013}.
-Known counter examples are $\smash{\RR^d}$ with $l_p$ norms for $p > 2$ (see the references in \cite{lyons2013}). }, one can show that $\dcov^2(\xi, \zeta)$ as defined above is indeed non-negative, and that it vanishes if and only if $\xi$ and $\zeta$ are statistically independent \parencite{lyons2013, jakobsen2017}.
-Together with fast computability on data and a well-understood limit theory, this renders the distance covariance a compelling instrument for non-parametric (i.e., without assuming a specific dependency model) independence testing \parencite{yao2016,castro-prado2020,chakraborty2019} and related problems, like independent component analysis \parencite{matteson2017}.
-Moreover, the work of \textcite{sejdinovic2013} has established the equivalence of the distance covariance and the \emph{Hilbert-Schmidt independence criterion} \parencite{gretton2005}.
-Corollary~26 in \parencite{sejdinovic2013} additionally clarifies that the general distance covariance \eqref{eq:dcov} can be understood as the \emph{maximum mean discrepancy} (MMD, see \cite{gretton2012}) between $\gamma$ and $\mu\otimes\nu$ under a suitable kernel choice.
+Known counter examples are $\smash{\RR^d}$ with $l_p$ norms for $p > 2$ (see the references in \cite{lyons2013}). }, $\dcov^2(\xi, \zeta)$ as defined above is indeed non-negative and vanishes if and only if $\xi$ and $\zeta$ are independent \parencite{lyons2013, jakobsen2017}.
+Due to fast computability on data, a performant unbiased estimator \parencite{gao2021asymptotic}, and a well-understood limit theory, it is a compelling instrument for non-parametric independence testing \parencite{yao2016,castro-prado2020,chakraborty2019} and related problems, like independent component analysis \parencite{matteson2017}.